Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 Are there allergy shot protocols with fewer visits per week?

-Yes — once-weekly build-up is a valid option within conventional SCIT.
-Some patients and allergists prefer once-weekly over twice-weekly to reduce the scheduling burden, and it still reaches the maintenance dose — it just takes longer: approximately 5-7 months instead of 3-4 months.
-Research confirms that once-weekly escalation achieves equivalent maintenance-phase efficacy compared to twice-weekly; it simply extends the build-up timeline.
-For the maintenance phase, monthly (every 4 weeks) is already the minimum recommended frequency — going less frequently than monthly is associated with suboptimal disease modification outcomes.
+Yes — once-weekly build-up is a valid option within conventional SCIT, and it is exactly the schedule Curex uses.
+Some patients and allergists prefer once-weekly over twice-weekly to reduce the scheduling burden, and it still reaches the maintenance dose — it just takes longer: approximately 5-7 months rather than a more compressed schedule.
+Research confirms that once-weekly escalation achieves equivalent maintenance-phase efficacy; it simply extends the build-up timeline.
+For the maintenance phase, the interval is individualized by your allergist — specific guidance on any gap in your own schedule should come from your Curex care team, not self-adjustment.

 Does the allergy shot frequency ever decrease over time?

 Yes — this is one of the defining features of SCIT compared to daily medications.
 Allergy shot frequency progressively decreases over the treatment course.
-During build-up: 1-2x/week.
-Transition to maintenance: every 2-4 weeks.
-After 2+ years of stable maintenance: some allergists may extend to every 5-6 weeks for established patients.
+During build-up: once weekly.
+Transition to maintenance: on a schedule individualized by your allergist.
+After 2+ years of stable maintenance: some allergists may extend intervals further for established patients on their allergist's recommendation.
 After completing the full 3-5 year course: shots stop entirely.
 This decreasing frequency trajectory is unique among allergy treatments — daily medications (antihistamines, nasal steroids) maintain the same daily dosing indefinitely.
 The improving-and-then-stopping schedule is the central appeal of SCIT for many patients willing to invest in the upfront commitment.

 Related Articles